Timothy DeVinney, Freelance Health Science and Medical Editor

-Before globalization, publishers helped authors and researchers prepare their work for publication at no charge (e.g., a copy editor for the publisher would spend at least 6‒10 hours on an article, or 100 hours or more on a book, until it was ready to appear in print).
+In 1999, when I started editing (and before globalization), publishers helped authors and researchers prepare their work for publication at no charge.
+As a copy editor, I would be assigned by a publisher to spend at least 6‒10 hours on an article, or 100 hours or more on a book, until it was ready to appear in print.

-But in recent years, the journal and book publishers have been bought up by large commercial businesses focusing on profits.
+But over the past few decades, corporations focusing on profits have bought up the journal and book publishers.
 Production and editing are now done at the lowest possible cost, by large rooms of workers with minimum qualifications,1 expected to prepare an average-length article in 2 hours and a 200-page book in no more than 25 hours.2

 As an author, you can do something to protect your work from low-cost processing: If your article or book is ready to appear in print when submitted, there will be fewer delays before publication, and there is a much lower chance that mistakes will be introduced or missed in the rush to prepare it at low cost.
-At HealthSciEdit, I can help ensure that you avoid the worst frustrations and confusions of production at the new globalized multinational article and book publishers.
+I have watched the many changes in publishing over the years and learned from them, and I can help you avoid the worst frustrations and confusion of production at the new corporate journal and book publishers.